12,911 words, one hour and 30 min.

 “Elaine Peters.”
 Her tone bristled.
 “Going home from work in her daddy’s car.
 Miss Goody Two-Shoes Beauty Queen.
 Thinks the sun comes up just to shine on her.”

 Elaine had been two years behind him in high school.
 A real looker, all right, and not stuck on herself at all.
 Though he’d had a long-time major crush on her, he’d pretty much kept her out of his mind.
 Out of my league, he’d always thought.

 Until one day at school.
 The girl who’d stolen his heart breezed up to him in the hallway in a gingham red and white checkered blouse and a pleated, white skirt, clutching her dark-green algebra textbook to her chest.
-Her flowing russet hair, her smile, and her radiant, cornflower-blue eyes choked his breath off, melted his legs.
+Her flowing blond hair, her smile, and her radiant, cornflower-blue eyes choked his breath off, turned his legs into mush.

 She fingered her opal pendant necklace.
 The corners of her mouth turned down.
 Placing a hand on his forearm, she said in a low voice, “You’re such a cutie.
 Just wanted to say goodbye.”

 He hurried to his Future Farmers of America class to see how he’d done on his final exam.
 Walking into the room, he drew a few curious stares as he fought back smarting tears for the first time since he was probably ten years old.
 All he could think of was that Elaine was gone.
 All the joy of her that could have been his if he’d known before how she felt, would never be his.

-That had happened two days before he finished high school and a week after he’d signed up to enter the Air Force upon graduation.
+That had happened two days before he completed high school and a week after he’d signed up to enter the Air Force upon graduation.

 The idea of writing to her while he was in the Air Force had twisted his insides into knots.
 Suppose she replied, “Dear Eric, thanks for writing to me, but I’m actually not interested in anything other than a friendship.”
-Wasn’t that possibly all she’d meant to imply in the hall that day?
+Wasn’t that likely all she’d meant to imply in the hall that day?
 On his few trips home on leave, the same fear paralyzed him.